sakisplus/Learn-React_app/README.md

 # Important info
-This repo is part of a bigger project
+This repo is part of a bigger project.

 # Getting Started with Create React App